 Tips for increasing iron absorption

 Vitamin C can increase the absorption of non-haem iron.
-So, when you eat plant foods that contain iron also eat foods high in vitamin C, like kiwifruit, citrus fruit, tomatoes and broccoli.
+So when you eat plant foods that contain iron, you should also eat foods high in vitamin C, like kiwifruit, citrus fruit, tomatoes and broccoli.

-If you have low iron levels, do not drink tea, coffee or wine with your meal.
+If you have low iron levels, do not drink tea, coffee or red wine with your meal.
 The tannin in these drinks binds to the iron in the foods you are eating, so less can be absorbed and used by your body.
-Wait at least one hour after eating.
+Wait at least one hour after eating before drinking them.

-If your iron levels are below the normal range talk to your doctor about iron supplementation.
+If you have signs of low iron talk to your doctor about iron supplementation.

-If you require iron supplements do not take too much as it can be harmful.
+If you need iron supplements do not take too much as it can be harmful.
 Taking too much iron in the form of supplements may lead to:

 - stomach pain.

 Taking 20mg or less a day of iron supplement is unlikely to cause harm.
-Some people may require higher doses under the supervision of their doctor.
+Some people may need higher doses under the supervision of your doctor.
 Very high doses of iron can be very dangerous for children.
 Keep all iron supplements out of the reach of children.
+Read more about iron supplements.

 Iron and breastfeeding Ministry of Health, NZ